rolandkrueger/uri-fragment-routing/README.md

       .build();
 ```

+We will see what to do with the `mappers` array shortly.
 This mapper tree can now be fed with the URI fragments visited by the users:

 ```
 mapperTree.interpretFragment("profile/user/john.doe")